aktechnohacker/Ransomware-samples/README.md

 <p>  Ransomware is malware designed to deny a user or organization access to files on their computer.
 By encrypting these files and demanding a ransom payment for the decryption key, these malware place organizations in a position where paying the ransom is the easiest and cheapest way to regain access to their files. </p>

+  <h3 align="Left">   How it works ?     </h3>
+<p> Hackers use malicious software to lock and encrypt the files on your computer or device.
+They can then hold those files hostage, disabling you from accessing your data until you pay a ransom.
+When you do pay, they may or may not give you a decryption key to regain access. </p>